cpldcpu/BitNetMCU/docs/plan.md

 # Funnel

-## Optimize fc model

-- mixed quantization, use 2 bit for first layers to compress data
-- increase number of first layer features to extract

 ## Refactor code to introduce clipping parameter
 - Freeze clipping parameter at some point?
 Introduce as option.

-## Implement OCTAV
-- Nvidias approach to achieve good FP4 accuracy in the B200?

 ## Implement two step learning schedule
 - Use cosine schedule, but half LR after 50% of epochs